publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch38/schII/ptE/m__us_usc_t7_s1636d.md

     (b) __Limitations__

-    Under subsection (a)(2) of this section, the Secretary may not require a packer to provide new or additional information if—
+    Under subsection (a)(2), the Secretary may not require a packer to provide new or additional information if—

         (1) the information is not generally available or maintained by packers; or